Deployment of Hybrid and Plug-In Electric Vehicles

 This guide synthesizes findings from the 16 electric vehicle community readiness projects.

 The U.S. Department of Energy funded 16 electric vehicle projects in 24 states and the District of Columbia to help communities prepare for plug-in electric vehicles and charging infrastructure.

 Resources for Electrical Contractors and Inspectors

 Use this template to develop a standard permit for residential charging stations that allows for quick, safe installation of EVSE.

-The Department of Energy funded multiple electrification projects through the American Recovery and Reinvestment Act to accelerate the deployment of electric drive vehicles and charging equipment.
+The U.S. Department of Energy funded multiple electrification projects through the American Recovery and Reinvestment Act to accelerate the deployment of electric drive vehicles and charging equipment.
 These included Clean Cities electric drive projects and transportation electrification projects.